steadylearner/Redux_Observable_and_Rxjs/README.md

 * [catchError -> similar to handle error in promise]
 * [retry -> used for error handle with catchError, execute code until specific time of error happens again]

-Example of) combineLatest and zip compare
+* combineLatest and zip compare

 `
 endpoint_stream.combineLatest(id_stream) / only one of them is necessary -> map(data => makeRequest(data[0], data[1])
 endpoint_stream.zip(id_stream) / both of them are required -> map(data => makeRequest(data[0], data[1])
 `

-Example of) zip and forkJoin compare(forkJoin should be used with caution, similar to Promise.all), -> https://www.learnrxjs.io/operators/combination/forkjoin.html
+* zip and forkJoin compare(forkJoin should be used with caution, similar to Promise.all), -> https://www.learnrxjs.io/operators/combination/forkjoin.html

 `